BrittaP/rdm4CAU/IntroRDM_presentation.md

 {{1-2}}
 ****************
->*"A repository (Latin repositorium, 'storehouse') is a managed place for storing ordered documents that are accessible to the public or to a restricted group of users.An archive (Latin archivum, file cabinet'), on the other hand, manages only historical documents.“*
+>*"A repository (Latin repositorium, 'storehouse') is a managed place for storing ordered documents that are accessible to the public or to a restricted group of users.
+An archive (Latin archivum, file cabinet'), on the other hand, manages only historical documents.“*
 >
 >*"Digital research data repositories are information infrastructures that store and organize digital research data...as permanently as possible...to ensure the discoverability and accessibility of the data...“*
 >
 >^Source: Esther Asef, Katarzyna Biernacka, Elisabeth Böker,Sarah Ann Danker, Juliane Jacob, Janna Neumann, Britta Petersen, Jessica Rex und Ute Trautwein-Bruns (2021): Data Sharing interaktiv vermitteln^

 ************************

+<div style="page-break-after: always;"></div>

 {{2-5}}
 **How to find a repository**